Category Archives: Data

 Data for the Community: New research for Power to Change

 Power To Change: empowering people Power to Change is an independent charitable trust that supports and develops community businesses in England.
-With an endowment of £150 million in 2015 from the Big Lottery Fund, Power to Change helps local people run … Continue reading
+With an endowment of £150 million in 2015 from the Big Lottery Fund, Power to Change helps local people run community businesses.
+“Our vision is to create better places through community business.
+We will use…… Continue reading Data for the Community: New research for Power to Change

 Using Data as a policy maker – Pt1